ward/declarative-programming-project/README.md

 checking for spots of value 0 in the container's content matrix.
 Placing an object in a container is changing a block of values in its matrix.

+## Manual

+This section describes how to use the program.
+Start `swipl` and consult `main.pro` or load it immediately on startup by issuing the following command in the terminal (while in the project folder).

+    swipl -l main.pro

+This loads in all the needed predicates except the objects that you want to try placing in the two containers.
+This is a matter of consulting a file that contains their definitions.
+Some example sets are given in the `datasets/` folder.
+For example to load in `data1.txt` from that folder, issue the following in the swipl command line.

+    consult('datasets/data1.txt').

 ## The first attempt

-For completeness sake, the attempt to find an ideal solution essentially came down to checking pretty much every possibility.
+For completeness sake, the attempt to find an ideal solution is explained here, it essentially came down to checking pretty much every possibility.
 As mentioned before, this became quickly unfeasible due to the cheer amount of possibilities.
 While a program could be written, it would essentially never finish.

 The idea was that, given a set of objects, the set is split in every way without being redundant.
 By this is meant that the following splits of a list `[1,2,3]`